 The first time you try to access the camera and photo library, a popover will appear, prompting you to allow access.
 Click "OK" to continue.

-"Master Fader" Would Like to Access the Camera Don't Allow ОК
+"Master Fader" Access the Don't Allow ОК

-&lt;sup>5 Ok perhaps there isn't a "previous" arrow shown in this example, but that's because we're naming channel 1.
+Ok perhaps there isn't a "previous" arrow shown in this example, but that's because we're naming channel 1.
 There is no "previous" channel!